-vi. deforming the template to match the anatomical landmarks; and
+v. deforming the template to match the anatomical landmarks on the image;

 Eufinger discloses this limitation, alone or in view of Dean93 and Dean98.

 Eufinger teaches that the actual and reference data models are "adapted on the video screen of the computer by interactive manipulation of the data to the special anatomical features of the patient."
 EX-1008 6:26-49.
 Eufinger's FIG. 6 shows that the interface 11 of the actual model 10 "has been displaced within the region of the exit 12a of the bone canal 12 and the undercut 13 into the volume of the reference model 14."
 EX-1008 6:9-24; 3:8-13.
-In other words, the reference model (template) has been deformed to match the bone canal exit and undercut (anatomical landmarks) identified on the actual model of the patient.
+In other words, the reference model (template) has been deformed to match the bone canal exit and undercut (anatomical landmarks) identified on the image of the actual model of the patient.

-To the extent Patent Owner asserts that Eufinger does not disclose this limitation, Dean93 and Dean98 disclose superimposing a landmark-based standard template with skull specimens on which the landmarks have been located.
-EX-1035 p.34.
+To the extent Patent Owner asserts that Eufinger does not disclose this limitation, Dean93 and Dean98 disclose superimposing a landmark-based standard p.34.
 Dean93 discloses that "[t]hese landmark points are used to drive a thin-plate spline map that deforms the template in accordance with the landmark-to-landmark correspondence supplied."
 Id. (emphasis added).
-Dean98 uses vii. determining the 3-dimensional shape of the medical device based on the template that spans the defective portion.

-Dean93's technique to create average treatment images that can be used "to constrain the design of an implant."
+Dean98 uses Dean93's technique to create average treatment images that can be used "to constrain the design of an implant."
 EX-1009 pp.356-357 (emphasis added).
 A POSA would be motivated to combine the teachings of Eufinger, Dean93 and Dean98 for the reasons discussed in Section IX.B.4.
 EX-1003 ¶172.